kubeflow/website/content/en/docs/components/katib/trial-template.md

 It is possible to use your own Kubernetes CRD or other Kubernetes resource (e.g. [Kubernetes `Deployment`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)) as a trial worker without modifying Katib controller source code and building the new image.
-As long as your CRD creates Kubernetes pods, allows to inject the [sidecar container](https://kubernetes.io/docs/concepts/workloads/pods/) on these pods and has succeeded and failed status, you can use it in Katib.
+As long as your CRD creates Kubernetes Pods, allows to inject the [sidecar container](https://kubernetes.io/docs/concepts/workloads/pods/) on these Pods and has succeeded and failed status, you can use it in Katib.

 To do that, you need to modify Katib components before installing it on your Kubernetes cluster.
-For that, you have to know your CRD API group and version, the CRD object's kind.
+Accordingly, you have to know your CRD API group and version, the CRD object's kind.
 Also, you need to know which resources your custom object is created.
 Check the
 [Kubernetes guide](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/)